 How is information about COVID-19 and prevention measures disseminated in indigenous communities?
 Is such information available in indigenous languages?

-The main information sources are primarily available in english and french.
+The main information sources are primarily available in English and French.
 Information is available through mainstream media outlets, as well as online.
 These outlets can create barriers to indigenous communities with members who speak only traditional indigenous languages.

 Despite CAP identifying our PTOs as being potential information resources for off-reserve and non-status Indigenous people, support to provide that information through CAP and PTOs has not been provided.